vegaprotocol/specs/protocol/0076-DANO-data-node.md

 All changes to staking and delegation must be stored.
 From this, the state at any time can be provided.

-Validator score changes and state at any time (validatorID, epoch, score, normalised score).
+Validator score changes and state at any time (`validatorID`, epoch, score, normalised score).

 Validator performance metrics.